 My practice location in Oxford is at Folly Bridge, is close to the city centre.
-Parking is available in hour long bays on neighbouring streets, or at the Westgate or Hinksey Park carparks.
+Parking is available in hour-long bays on neighbouring streets, or at the Westgate or Hinksey Park car parks.

-Please visit my website for further information, or get in touch if you have any questions.
+Please visit my website for further information or get in touch if you have any questions.

 Training, qualifications & experience

-MSc in Experimental Psychology at Oxford University.
+- MSc in Experimental Psychology at Oxford University (2007)

-I have significant clinical experience in my ongoing position as Counsellor at Magdalen College School, Oxford, and previously as a Primary Mental Health Development Worker for the NHS in Primary Child and Adolescent Mental Health (PCAMHS), and as a volunteer counsellor for adults at The Listening Centre in Oxford.
+I have worked previously as a Primary Mental Health Development Worker for the NHS in Primary Child and Adolescent Mental Health (PCAMHS), and as a volunteer counsellor for adults at The Listening Centre in Oxford.

 Accredited register membership